fndmiranda/simple-address/README.md

 # Simple address from Laravel

-This package simplifies the search and management of addresses, being able to create and add new adapter of search in public apis by postcode.
+This package simplifies the search for addresses by zip code in Api`s and the management of addresses in the database, you can also create your own adapters for api queries.

 ## Installation